-If the team lacks confidence or is unable to write a Summary Statement based on the information and data collected (Adapted FACTS part A), observations are needed.
+If the team lacks confidence or is unable to write a Summary Statement based on the information and data collected (Adapted FACTS part A), additional observations are needed.
 If teachers have provided conflicting information concerning any aspects of the Summary Statement, or if no patterns emerged from the information collected, observations will aid in establishing those needed pieces so an accurate summary statement may be written.
 The Summary Statement is the basis of the Behavior Intervention Plan and must be accurate for an effective plan to be developed.
-These observations may use the same ABC form and follow the same process except one may wish to observe those contexts where the problem behavior does NOT occur as well as those where the behavior is more likely to occur so patterns emerge.
+These observations may use the same ABC form and follow the same process.
 Observations should be conducted until a Summary Statement can be written and the team has a confidence rating of 4, 5 or 6.